Vortex-16/vortex-16/README.md

 - 🤝 I'm open to collaborating on all types of Open Source Projects
 - 😄 Pronouns: ...He/Him
 - 🌱 I’m currently learning ...
-Backend Web Dev
+Frontend Web Dev
 - 🌍 I'm based in West Bengal, India
 - ✉️ You can contact me at [vikash9c35@gmail.com](mailto:vikash9c35@gmail.com)
 - ⚡ Fun fact: ...
 I like to spent time in bowling